jasons-open-repo/Open-Cploit/README.md

 Microsoft for the tool to make this possible (Visual Studio)

 Tools Used:
-Visual Studio
+Visual Studio,
-Resource Hacker
+Resource Hacker,
-Restorator 2018
+Restorator 2018,
-GitHub desktop
+GitHub desktop,
-Git
+Git,
 Bandizip

 Why this exists:
 I get it, exploits are against the Roblox TOS but,